Kapilbisht2004/Ct-o-Py-convertor/README.md

 curently you will see list to tokens and after that you will see Abstract syntax tree and now the python code generated will also be shown in terminal.
+Now to test the functioning of project make changes to input_code.c file.